 The Capital Fund's balance is the net investment in capital and intangible assets, which consists of the net capital and intangible assets less the related debt.
-During 2020 the University acquired capital and intangible assets of \$13.3.
-Funding for these acquisitions included transfers from internally restricted funds of \$4.6, transfers from externally restricted funds of \$2.1, transfers from the Research Fund of \$0.6, transfers from the Operating Fund of \$0.6 and internal working capital of \$5.4.
+During 2021 the university acquired capital and intangible assets of \$6.2.
+Funding for these acquisitions included transfers from internally restricted funds of \$4.4, transfers from externally restricted funds of \$0.2, transfers from the Research Fund of \$0.5, transfers from the Operating Fund of \$0.4 and internal working capital of \$0.7.
 Internal working capital was used to reduce interest expense associated with bridge financing.
-The University intends to secure long-term financing in 2021 to replenish the working capital.
+The university secured long-term financing in 2021 to replenish \$15.4 in working capital used to finance capital and intangible assets over the past 5 years.
+The financing was received after the fiscal year end.

-Included in the \$13.3 acquisitions of capital and intangible assets was \$7.6 for buildings, \$3.9 for furniture, equipment & campus improvements, \$1.5 for Computer and Intangibles and \$0.2 for library books.
+Included in the \$6.2 acquisitions of capital and intangible assets was \$3.5 for buildings, \$1.3 for furniture, equipment & campus improvements, \$1.0 for Computer and Intangibles and \$0.4 for library books.

-By the end of 2020 the University's debt has decreased to \$34.9 from \$37.7 in 2019.
-The portion of debt related to academic and administration buildings at the end of 2020 was 71%.
+By the end of 2021 the university's debt has decreased to \$32.0 from \$34.9 in 2020.
+The portion of debt related to academic and administration buildings at the end of 2021 was 73%.
 The remainder of the debt relates to the student residence buildings.
+During the year, the university secured funding in the amount of \$35.0 to fund working capital replenishment, and future capital projects.
+The first tranche of this debt, \$18.5, was drawn after the end of the fiscal year.
+The second tranche, \$16.5, will be drawn in 2023.

-Restricted Fund Analysis Research and Other Restricted Funds
+Restricted Fund Analysis - Research and Other Restricted Funds